jmclinn/CSC453-Project/Final Blogpost 2.md

 #####Efficiency Differences

-The original method used matplotlib to take the dataset, a projection given by the Basemap extension, and a given linear color range to create a plot.
+The original method used Matplotlib to take the dataset, a projection given by the Basemap extension, and a given linear color range to create a plot.
 Using the same dataset as above (1,254,400 data points), this process took approximately 110 seconds.
 The plotting portion of this process took about 70 second, and while that included the projection mapping as well, our new process took just 16 seconds.

+The original code using Matplotlib can be seen here: https://github.com/jmclinn/CSC453-Project/blob/master/basemap-ex.py

 Once projection mapping is added to our process, we anticipate that it will at most double our execution time which is just half of the time taken by Matplotlib.
 This is because the majority of our processing time is assigning the color values to the dataset point by point, and the projection mapping is a similar process.